roman-milk/roman-milk.github.io/susans-req.md

  Vanya knew his compatriot was about to satisfy his burning needs by fucking the willing teacher and he took liberties to feel her exposed flesh.
 The small tits highlighted by the large, hard nipples were exceptionally defined and he caressed them with a passion.

  Ivan was already near the end of his stamina and he felt the pre-cum seep from the tip of his cock.
 Prolonging it for as long as he could, he finally was forced to let loose a jet of white, creamy fluid.
 His hips jerked out of control as he jettisoned the immense load of Russian cum into his dreamlike woman and he held her tightly.
 Vanya managed to keep his fingers on the enlarged buds and pinched them into erotic hardness.
-Report_Story #4